Name: The Four Seasons Project

 Description: An exciting four part competition focusing on the four seasons – summer, autumn, winter and spring.
 Each ‘season’ will have its own competition (see dates below) and at the end of the contest an anthology will be produced featuring all prize winning and highly commended entries.
 Enter one or enter them all.
 It’s up to you!

-Details for part one of the competition – summer – are listed below.
-As the name suggests the theme of this competition is summer.
+Details for part three of the competition – winter – are listed below.
+As the name suggests the theme of this competition is winter.
 That is the only guideline, the rest is up to you.
-As long as your story has a connection to the season of summer, it is eligible for entry.
+As long as your story has a connection to the season of winter, it is eligible for entry.
+The more wintery, the better!
 It can be autobiographical, based on fact or a work of pure fiction.
 All we are after is a story well told.
 Entertain us!
-We are hoping to announce the winning stories on February 7th, 2022.
+We are hoping to announce the winning stories mid August, 2022.

-Entry fee: Entry to ‘Summer’ will be $10.
+Entry fee: Entry to ‘Winter’ will be $10.
 Multiple entries are allowed but must be submitted separately and will also require a $10 fee.
-Members of our mailing list may submit multiple entries at the discounted rate of $5 per additional entry.
+Members of our mailing list may submit multiple entries at the discounted rate of $5 per additional entry (first entry is still $10).
 Please note, all fees are listed in Australian dollars.
 While we are Australian based, we do welcome international entries as well.
-You can find the payment portal here.
+The payment portal for this competition will open on June 1st, 2022.
+You will find it here.

-Prize money for ‘Summer’: 1st prize – $200, 2nd prize – $100, 3rd prize – $50.
+Prize money for ‘Winter’: 1st prize – $200, 2nd prize – $100, 3rd prize – $50.
 All prize winning stories will be published in The Four Seasons Project anthology with the authors receiving a free copy of the ebook.
-Highly commended entries also selected for our publication will be paid at one cent per word (with minimum payment of $20), and again, the authors will receive a free copy.
+Highly commended entries also selected for our publication will receive $20, and again, the authors will receive a free copy.
 Estimated release date for the anthology will be late December, 2022.
 Please note, payments are listed in Australian dollars.

 How to submit: Submission is via email to email@example.com